CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 $ cd C:\Users\username\Desktop\abui_toy_corpus
 ```

 2.3.
 The next command extends what we have used so far, adding a new option `-v` with a value, being the path to the local data joined to a name by which we will be able to access the folder inside the container.
+This will create a new container based on the alpine image, and share our current working directory with the container.

 ```
 $ docker run -it -v `pwd`:/docs-inside-docker alpine